achaudhry12/COVID-19-API-Project-1/README.md

 ### **Application Description:**

-Tihs application will display a live counter of all the COVID-19 cases, deaths and recoveries worldwide.
-Along this there will be an alternative section where there will be a drop down menu where people an interact and choose a specific country bringing up all the stats for that specific selection.
+Tihs application will display a section where there will be a drop down menu where people can interact and choose a specific country bringing up all the stats for that specific selection.
 These stats will include genral country data and stats relating to COVID-19.
-The goal of this application is to offer a visually pleasing way to display all the COVID information worldide and in detail for a slected country.
+The goal of this application is to aquire COVID-19 data for many countries from a public API and display it on the webpage in a visually pleasing way.

 ### **API:**